base-link/base/text/why.md

 requirements of your projects, the maturity of the language, and the availability of libraries, tools, and community support before deciding if it's the best fit for your needs.

+_Note: Base Link is still evolving, and while we are committed to providing an exceptional developer experience, please be aware that it may not be suitable for production environments for a while.
+We welcome your feedback and contributions to help shape the future of Base Link._